Elvira-94/natural-clean/README.md

 6. Return to the **GitHub Pages** section to obtain the link to the deployed website.

+Further reading and troubleshooting on deploying a site on GitHub pages can be found [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

 ### How To Run This Site Project Locally

 To clone this site's project from GitHub, the following steps should be followed: